Xe/project-template/README.md

    rm CHANGELOG.md
    ```

+   Mimi will make you a new one.

 1. Rename the package based on your git repo URL:

    ```text
    npm run rename git.xeserv.us/Techaro/project-name
    ```

+   This will update all the import paths to point to your project instead of the template.

 1. Edit `docker-bake.hcl` based on your project name: